natsumi123/NK-s-shop/README.md

+# NK-s-shop

+NK-s-shop is a Java-based e-commerce web application for makeup products.

+## Technologies Used

+* Java
+* JSP / Servlet
+* Tomcat
+* MySQL
+* JDBC

+## How to Run

-It's my first personal project.
-To run this you need a java environment like eclipse, a webserver like tomcat, you also need sql running in the background.I used mysql.
+To run this project, you need a Java development environment such as Eclipse, a web server such as Apache Tomcat, and a MySQL database running in the background.

+This project was built using MySQL as the database.